What is Acne?

 What to Expect During Acne Treatment?

-There are many different acne treatments that can be used, depending on the type and severity of your acne.
+There are many different methods of treating acne that acne can be used depending on the type and severity of your acne.
 These include:

 Topical Medications

-1. Antibiotics: Antibiotics kill excess bacteria on the skin, as well as reduce inflammation and redness.
+1. Antibiotics: Topical antibiotics kill excess bacteria on the skin, as well as reduce inflammation and redness.
 These antibiotics are often combined with benzoyl peroxide to reduce the chance of developing antibiotic resistance.

 2. Anti-androgen: Winlevi (clascoterone) cream 1% is a prescription medicine used on the skin (topical) to treat acne in people 12 years of age and older.